sgsokol/r2sundials/Readme.md

 Compared to `sundialr`, `r2sundials` provides:

   - more complete access to fine tuning of `cvodes` methods;
   - more complete parameter infrastructure.
-In `r2sundials` parameters passed to callback functions can be of any R type (vector, list, environment, …), not only numeric vector as in `sundialr`;
+In `r2sundials`, parameters passed to callback functions can be of any R type (vector, list, environment, …), not only numeric vector as in `sundialr`;
-  - sensitivity calculations possibly done with the help of user provided functions;
+  - sensitivity calculations possibly done with the help of user provided functions (and not only with internal sundials procedure);
-  - if automatic sensitivity calculations is used, it can be done on a selection of parameters, not necessarily on the totality of parameters.
+  - sensitivity calculations can be done on a selection of parameters, not necessarily on the totality of parameters.
   - Jacobian (dense or sparse) calculated with possibly user provided functions;
-  - sparse calculations made with `rmumps` package;
+  - sparse system solving is made with `rmumps` package;
   - root finding and handling;
   - some statistics of ODE methods (call number for rhs routines, number of Jacobian calculations and so on).
+  - (as of time of this writing, 2019-07-09) more thorough memory management which ensures that sundials’ allocated memory is freed in due way, no matter what C++ exception and in what moment could happen.
+This avoids potential memory leaking problem in case of frequent package use during the same session.

 ## Install